yuvalavik/targil2/README.md

 this is the second part of exercise 1 in Advanced Programming 2 course.

-This is a simple chat application called 'Friends' built using React for real-time communication between users.
-The app allows users to register and create an account, log in, and start a conversation with other users that also have an acount.
+This is a simple chat application called 'Friends' built using React for real-time communication between users.<br /> The app allows users to register and create an account, log in, and start a conversation with other users that also have an acount.

 # There are 3  pages: